 Main streets and downtowns include a mix of uses within the district and often within the same property or building.
-A mix of uses must be permitted within these districts.
-Mixeduse should be permitted within the district, property, and building, but not required.
-The building code addresses issues of use separation and compatibility; additional regulations concerning the mix of uses is not necessary, and can stifle development when the market shifts.
+Mixed-use must be permitted within the district, and should be permitted within the property and building, but not required.
+The building code addresses issues of use separation and compatibility; additional regulations concerning the mix of uses are not necessary, and could stifle development if the market shifts.

 Ground floor commercial requirements are a common pitfall when establishing mixed-use districts.
 Non-residential ground floor uses may be required along the primary retail corridor, typically no longer than 1⁄4 mile, but should not be required throughout the district.
-In the greater downtown area, permitting residential as a single use should be allowed, which provides population support for area business.
+In the greater downtown area, permitting residential as a single use should be allowed, which provides population support for area businesses.